simong/node-cassandra-native-driver/doc/api.md

 # <a name="batch"></a> Batch

 Batch queries can be used to amortize the cost of multiple round trips to the cassandra cluster.
-They are never instantiated directly but are returned from `Client.new_batch(...)`.
+They are never instantiated directly but are returned from `Client.batch(...)`.

 ## add(query)